 Mathy includes a framework for building reinforcement learning environments that transform math expressions using a set of user-defined actions.

-There are a number of built-in environments aimed at simplifying algebra problems, and generous customization points for creating new ones.
+Several built-in environments aim to simplify algebra problems and expose generous customization points for user-created ones.

-Mathy agents interact with environments through sequences of ineteractions called episodes, which follow a standard RL episode lifecycle:
+Mathy agents interact with environments through sequences of interactions called episodes, which follow a standard RL episode lifecycle:

 - set state to an initial state from the environment

 Because algebra problems represent only a tiny sliver of the uses for math expression trees, Mathy has customization points to alter or create entirely new environments with little effort.

 Generating a new problem type while subclassing a base environment is probably the simplest way to create a custom challenge for the agent.